techidaily/site-tiktok-videos/source/_posts/new-peaceful-beats-best-20-tranquil-country-songs-and-dancing-on-tiktok.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135359/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-'The Country Juke Box' is a country music collection that includes all the true legends: Patsy Cline, Ray Price, Conway Twitty, Dolly Parton, Marty Robbins, etc., also referred to as the home of country music.

-### 2\.
-Geminii\_Baby

-Geminii\_Baby is one of the best country music on TikTok and regularly partake in the country music challenge.

-### 3\.
-“Villain”- Lily Rose

-"Villain"- Lily-Rose is a perfect introduction to rose budding talent, and the new country song on TikTok and the soulful tune is everybody perfect track that feels like a bad guy after a breakup.

-### 4\.
-“Jealous of The Sky”- Ashley Cooke

-Jealous of the Sky by Ashley Cooke is one of Ashley Cooke's country songs that captured many people's hearts, written as a remembrance for a best friend who died due to battling cancer.
-This touching tune is a song that gives Ashley Cooke a hedge for songwriting and vocals.

-### 5\.
-Tyler Rich “Better Than You’re Used To”

-"Better Than You're Used To" by Tyler Rich was released on Valentine's Day as the writer with no actual plans to release it quickly changed his mind because his fans quickly accepted the demo he published.

 ### 6\.
 “Just About Over You”- Priscilla Block

 “Just About Over You” by Priscilla Block has to stand out from many songs that have gone viral by Priscilla block.
 She is undoubtedly one of the favorite songstresses for many in country music.